-We've reviewed five Corsair mice to date.
+We've reviewed seven Corsair mice to date.
 They make a wide range of computer accessories, most of which cater to gamers.
-While we have only reviewed five mice by Corsair so far, we will be reviewing more soon and will update this article when we do.
+While we have only reviewed seven mice by Corsair so far, we will be reviewing more soon and will update this article when we do.

 These are the best Corsair mice that we've tested.

 The best Corsair mouse for FPS gaming that we've tested so far is the Corsair M65 RGB Elite.
 This wired mouse feels amazingly well-built thanks to its sturdy aluminum frame that also houses a thumb rest and a small pinky rest.
 Its right-hand design is best suited for a palm or claw grip by all except those with large hands, while those with small hands will struggle when using a fingertip grip.
 It also offers remarkable performance and has a wide CPI range that can be altered in increments of 1 for precise personal preference.
 It has eight programmable buttons, including a dedicated sniper button.
 Sadly, the cable can be quite stiff which means it retains a lot of kinks from the box, which may annoy some people.
 A good wireless alternative is the Corsair IRONCLAW RGB Wireless, a decent FPS mouse with a ton of programmable buttons, but it's quite bulky and heavy.

 Unfortunately, its wheel doesn't support horizontal scrolling or L/R tilt, so if you plan to make this a multipurpose mouse, you may be disappointed if you plan on using it at work.
 That being said, click latency is very low at 13ms so even hardcore gamers should find it difficult to notice any lag.
 Overall, this is the best Corsair mice we've tested for FPS games.